fdupoux/fsarchiver/website/content/_index.md

 after the corruption are lost.

 ## Download
-* You can download either [the sources](https://github.com/fdupoux/fsarchiver/releases/download/0.8.2/fsarchiver-0.8.2.tar.gz) or a static binary from the [github releases page](https://github.com/fdupoux/fsarchiver/releases).
+* You can download either [the sources](https://github.com/fdupoux/fsarchiver/releases/download/0.8.5/fsarchiver-0.8.5.tar.gz) or a static binary from the [github releases page](https://github.com/fdupoux/fsarchiver/releases).
-* You can also download [SystemRescueCd](http://www.system-rescue-cd.org/) which is a livecd that provides a recent FSArchiver and all the file-system tools and libraries required.
+* You can also download [SystemRescue](https://www.system-rescue.org/) which is a livecd that provides a recent FSArchiver and all the file-system tools and libraries required.
 So if you want to use FSArchiver to save or restore your root file-system, the best thing to do is to run FSArchiver from this livecd.
 * You can track the changes using the [detailed ChangeLog](/changelog/) page.

-## Contact
-You can ask technical questions, and general questions in the [forums](https://forums.fsarchiver.org/).